secretstartups/handbook/content/handbook/marketing/growth/engineering/_index.md

 #### Status Updates

-The DRI (assignee) of an issue is encouraged to add an async issue update, particularly for issues labelled `~Deliverable` or `~Stretch`.
+The DRI (assignee) of an issue is encouraged to add an async issue update, particularly for issues labeled `~Deliverable` or `~Stretch`.
 These updates can be added anytime and are useful to highlight when an issue is on track, blocked, or may need to be re-prioritized.
 This helps us maintain [transparency](/handbook/values/#transparency) and our [bias towards asynchronous communication](/handbook/values/#bias-towards-asynchronous-communication).